cajthamlmatej/master-thesis/docs/docs/extending/source/creating-block.md

 to make the animation smooth by yourself.

 Good practice is to change the value after the animation is finished and then synchronize the block.

+## Serverside

+You dont have to do anything on the server side.